 From the Editors:

 Dear INT-JECSE readers and contributors,

-I am glad to let you know that the INT-JECSE is now in its fifth year with growing contributions of you.
-I would like to thank so much to all who contributes by sending their manuscripts to or have been readers of the INT-JECSE.
-In our first issue of the fifth year, you will find five articles on various topics of young children with special needs and their families or professionals.
+We are excited to be with you with the second volume of fifth issue of the INT-JECSE as we are completing our fifth year with growing contributions of many experts from the field of early childhood special education worldwide.
+We would like to extend our appreciations to all who contributes by submitting or reviewing manuscripts or have been readers of the INT-JECSE.
+In our second issue of the fifth year, you will find seven articles on various topics of young children with special needs and their families or professionals.

 The first article written by Murat Doğan, A. Ümran Tüfekçioğlu and Nurhan Er and entitled as "The Impact of Early Intervention on Cognitive Performances of Children with Typical Development and with Hearing Loss: Working Memory and Short Term Memory focuses on determining the impact of one year preschool education -a form of early intervention- on working memory (WM) and short term memory (STM) capacities of children either with typical development or with hearing loss, and the impact of early parent guidance on WM and STM capacities of children with hearing loss.
 Findings of the study indicated that early intervention is a must for cognitive development, at least for WM/STM capacities of children with hearing loss.